 Here are the Gartner Magic Quadrant Leaders in RPA:

-When you think of business intelligence, you often think of dashboards that, at a glance, let you know what is happening at the moment, such as the impact of non-performing loans on portfolio risk, or customer attrition rate trends.
+When you think of business intelligence, you often think of dashboards that, at a glance, let you know what is happening at the moment, such as the impact of non-performing loans on portfolio risk, or member attrition rate trends.

-The end goal of business intelligence (BI) is to gather and present data that allows credit-union management to make more informed decisions.
+The end goal of business intelligence is to gather and present data that allows credit-union management to make more informed decisions.
 BI leverages analytics, data mining, and visualization tools to present current and historical data, and to identify trends.

 Data-driven BI leveraging operational dashboards can provide a holistic view of operations and processes.
 Not only does BI enable better decision support, but you can use the insights to define your roadmap for additional digital transformation.